SalMeAl/pocketbeagle_project/README.md

 Welcome to my Project

-The general repository is intended for updating some projects related to a main project which consists of a PWM controlled by an analog input in the PocketBeagle board
+The repository is intended for updating some "sub-projects" related to a main project which consists of a PWM controlled by an analog input in the PocketBeagle board

 PROGRAMS DESCRIPTION

 -PWM_ADCcontrolled.py

 Is currently functional.
 It requires a potenciometer to control a voltage level form 0 to 1.8V in any of the 5 main ADC ports (AIN0, AIN1, AIN2, AIN3, AIN4).
 Maximun voltage input is 1.8V so a circuitry arrange is needed to avoid damaging the computer.
 The arrange consists of a voltage divider, with a resistor(or resistors) an a potenciometer to vary voltage in full ADC range.